Bexar County's Opioid Lawyer Arrested For Harassment While Allegedly On Drugs

 The two had been on a handful of dates over the course of a few weeks prior to their marriage, Phipps’ fourth.

-The wedding was held in a private ceremony on Dec.
+The wedding was held in a private ceremony on or around Dec.
 19, 2020, at Paramour, the bar that Phipps owns on the top of his building near downtown.

 Phipps and Vega were married for less than a month, with the alleged violent outburst occurring a week after their wedding.